Macdonald Leeming House Hotel, Ullswater

 Leeming House is in seclusion, but it’s more than just a romantic retreat with fine dining.

-It’s also a perfect base to enjoy all that the English Lakes have to offer.
+It’s also a perfect base to enjoy all that the English Lakes has to offer.
 Nearby Aira Force is a spectacular waterfall, while Glencoyne Bay is the site of Wordsworth’s famous daffodils during spring.
 Indeed, you may choose to wander lonely as a cloud.
 Alternatively, take the lake steamer for a cruise, hopping on and off to explore Pooley Bridge, Howtown, and Glenridding.
 To the north, visit Rheged heritage centre or Dalemain, now internationally famous for its Marmalade.

 Alternatively, drive south down the lake before ascending Kirkstone Pass.
 As Lakeland’s highest pass, there are spectacular views.
 Then drop down to visit Ambleside, Windermere and Bowness.
 Walkers love the local mountains and fells, including the mighty Helvellyn.
 Alternatively, hire a bike or a boat.
-This area isn’t short of things to do what ever the weather has in store.
+This area isn’t short of things to do whatever the weather has in store.

 Leeming House also makes for an excellent wedding venue too.
 Indeed, I found out that a colleague of mine was married there last June.
 His description was that it’s a fabulous place.
 That sums up the Macdonald Leeming House Hotel rather nicely.
 Indeed, in leaving this lakeside location, you’ll feel on top of the world.
 That’s regardless of whether you’ve climbed any of the mountains.